-However, the volume control allows you to adjust the volume of your hearing aids to your liking.
+However, the volume control (if present) allows you to adjust the volume of your hearing aids to your liking.

-- 1. To increase the volume, push the volume control up. - 2.
-To decrease the volume, push the volume control down.
+- 1. To increase the volume, turn the volume control up. - 2.
+To decrease the volume, turn the volume control down.

-When you change the volume, the hearing aids respond with a beep.
+When you change the volume, the hearing aids responds with a beep.
 When you reach the upper or lower limits, the hearing aids respond with a low-pitched beep.